 - The skills to do a full analysis of the way your company works now, in order to understand why you’re losing money

 - A knack for listening to employees at all levels in the company and commanding respect throughout

-Successful turnarounds demand skills specific to troubled scenarios, including the ability to get results with minimum resources, manage problematic cash flow, and negotiate with on-alert workout bankers, investors and creditors, Collard noted.
+Successful turnarounds demand skills specific to troubled scenarios, including the ability to get results with minimum resources, manage problematic cash flow, and negotiate with on-alert workout bankers, investors and creditors.
 Turnaround professionals bring competence in managerial, financial and legal aspects of saving a company.

 Turnaround professionals generally are either interim managers or consultants.
 Both serve up strategy, but an interim executive could replace the CEO or other senior manager and make decisions to implement change.

 “Consultants advise management, possibly the same management that got the company into trouble in the first place.
 Whether a consultant is effective depends upon management’s willingness to listen and implement the specialist’s recommendations,” Collard said.
 “An interim turnaround executive, on the other hand, serves as captain.”